 For clothes, we recommend personalised iron on name labels, our best seller in terms of name labels for clothes, resistant to the high temperature washings done by the residential homes (90°).
 Our iron on name tags are easily fixed in a few seconds.
 Personalise them fully with the name of your relative, you can also add the room number.
 To finish, select the colour of the text as well as a logo your loved one would like.

-Labelling tights: To identify in one’s name tights, compression tights or socks as well as garments made of more fragile fabrics, we recommend to use sew on labels.
+To identify in one’s name tights, compression tights or socks as well as garments made of more fragile fabrics, we recommend to use sewing labels.

 Waterproof, long lasting these stick on labels are like all our name labels printed with solvent free inks.